 It is during the afternoon that our workshop programme will run.
-There will also be charity information stalls to visit, child friendly activities and maybe be even a visit from a minion or a princess.
+There will also be charity information stalls to visit, child friendly activities and maybe be even a visit from a Mickey and Minney.

 The afternoon is more chilled and family focused.

-We close the doors on our afternoon activies at around 5.30pm
+We close the doors on our afternoon activities at 5.30pm

 More details of specific workshops and activities will be updated as we get closer to the festival

 Doors open at 6pm (The evening will have an age restriction of 14+)

 The evening is when the focus shifts more to the music.
 However, the purpose of the festival remains, each of the artists performing will speak about the issues of mental health to promote and encourage healthy conversation about the subject.
 This festival is not about fundraising it is about breaking down the barriers that create stigma and isolation around mental illness.

 We have an amazing line up of music artists that will appeal to a wide range of tastes.
 Each of the acts are as passionate about changing the conversation about mental health as they are about their music.

 We are extremely pleased to have the amazingly talented Lucy Spraggan as our headline act this year.